auditoryeye/auditoryeye_artifact/README.md

 ------

-## Instructions to Run the First Test
+## Step-by-Step Instructions to Run the First Test